codeMotif/python-fullstack-sample-LUCRA/README.md

 By prompting the app, you can receive a highly-processed image output, with some useful utilities for quickly grabbing the color palette, viewing the original materials, or even copypasting the pixel-sized information.
 And since this asked for user feedback, I also added a voting function!
 Give it a thumbs up or thumbs down.
 Nothing's done with that yet, and it's not even secured, but I'm sure an admin would find some use for the information.

-This should also, hopefully, demonstrate the DB caching, the feedback-focused UI, and the integration with the AI model, such as it is.
+I've designed and built a lot of apps, but this is the first time I've done it in Python, so it's structured in some funny ways.
+But this should, hopefully, demonstrate the DB caching, the feedback-focused UI, and the integration with the AI model, such as it is.
 Happy reviewing, reviewer!

 ## Requirements